angular/angular/aio/content/guide/signal-inputs.md

 Instead, use `computed` for transformations with different meaning, or an `effect` for impure code that should run whenever the input changes.

 </div>

+## Why should we use signal inputs and not `@Input()`?

+Signal inputs are a reactive alternative to decorator-based `@Input()`.

+In comparison to decorator-based `@Input`, signal inputs provide numerous benefits:

+1. Signal inputs are more **type safe**:
+  <br/>• Required inputs do not require initial values, or tricks to tell TypeScript that an input _always_ has a value.
+  <br/>• Transforms are automatically checked to match the accepted input values.
+2. Signal inputs, when used in templates, will **automatically** mark `OnPush` components as dirty.
+3. Values can be easily **derived** whenever an input changes using `computed`.
+4. Easier and more local monitoring of inputs using `effect` instead of `ngOnChanges` or setters.